camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 - The migration plan can only map each `sourceElementId` once.
 - A mapping instruction's `sourceElementId` must refer to an element existing in the process instance's process definition.
 - A mapping instruction's `targetElementId` must refer to an element existing in the target process definition.
+- A mapping instruction cannot detach a boundary event from an active element.
+- Each boundary event can only be the target of a mapping instruction once.

 The following limitations exist that may be supported in future versions: